Hamburger

 Policies

 The employer is required to maintain a mandatory equality policy including pay survey and a non-discrimination policy if there are more than 30 employees employed regularly.
 The equality policy must include a "pay survey" with details of the employment of women and men in different jobs and a classification of jobs performed by women and men, the pay for those jobs and the differences in pay.
-The policy must be updated every second year and kept at the employees' disposal.
-In addition, the Act on Co-operation within Undertakings requires that the employer has certain plans, such as a work community development plan, as stipulated in the Act.
+The policy must be updated every 2nd year and kept at the employees' disposal.
+In addition, the Co-operation Act requires that the employer has certain plans, such as a work community development plan, as stipulated in the Act.

 Third-party approval

-No requirements for third-party approval for employment contracts or policies, except for employees under the age of 15.
+No requirements for 3rd-party approval for employment contracts or policies, except for employees under the age of 15.

 France